NGF TOP 100 BUSINESSES IN GOLF

 Chris Sanders, Director of National Accounts

-Club Car’s products span beyond the golf course to include a variety of utility, personal transport and street-legal vehicles.
+Club Car’s products span beyond the golf course to include a variety of utility, personal transport, and street-legal vehicles.
 The company’s vast, multi-purpose fleet has impacted a wide variety of industries, including real estate, construction, farming, and mobile merchandising.

-With a headquarters based just outside Augusta, Georgia, the company also offers parts and accessories, including ladder racks and cab assemblies, LED headlights and reflectors, storage and luxury seats, and more.
-Club Car offers its products through a worldwide network of more than 600 distributors, dealers, and factory branch locations.
+With a headquarters based just outside of Augusta, Georgia, the company also offers parts and accessories, including ladder racks and cab assemblies, LED headlights and reflectors, storage and luxury seats, and more.
+Club Car provides its products through a worldwide network of more than 600 distributors, dealers, and factory branch locations.

 Looking to the future, the global golf cart market is projected to increase at a compound annual growth rate (CAGR) of about six percent through 2025, according to a recent market research report.